-Samurai swords, a London Olympic torch and a map of Somerset were among some of the stranger things Brits insured in their homes last year.
+Samurai swords, a London Olympic torch and a map of Somerset were among some of the stranger things Brits insure in their homes.

 If you have certain "high value" items in your home - worth about £1,000 or more - these may need to be listed separately on your home insurance.

 This is so these items are fully covered in the event of loss or damage.

 Usually this list includes such things as plasma TVs, hi-tech stereos, expensive furniture and costly jewellery.

 However, every now and then, insurance companies can be surprised by the things customers consider valuable and important enough to insure.

 Here are some of the more unusual items we saw in 2013.

 Still perhaps England’s greatest sporting achievement of the last century, a memento of the 1966 football team winning the World Cup is certainly worth treasuring.